cloudmesh/cloudmesh-pi-burn/cm-pi-burn.md

 new batch and you can continue writing.
 This is done for all specified hosts so that you can minimize the interaction with the SD cards.

-To fin out more about the Card writers and the SD Cards, you can use the command
+To find out more about the Card writers and the SD Cards, you can use the command

 ```bash
 cm-pi-burn detect
 ```

-It will fist ask you to not plug in the SDCard writer to probe the system in empty status.
+It will first ask you to not plug in the SDCard writer to probe the system in empty status.
 Then you need to plug in the SD Card writer and with the cards in it.
 After you have said yes once you plugged them in, you will see an output similar to: